 Filmmaker Keith Beauchamp who directed the 2004 documentary, The Untold Story of Emmett Louis Till, did extensive research at the Film & Media Archive.
 This film and subsequent publicity surrounding it led to the reopening of the Till case in 2005.
 The Film & Media Archive provided interview transcripts and documents to the Justice Department while they were investigating the case.

-The FBI concluded their investigation in 2006 and passed on recommendations to the chief prosecutor for Mississippi’s Fourth Judicial District, Joyce Chiles to re-open the case.
+The FBI concluded its investigation in 2006 and passed on recommendations to the chief prosecutor for Mississippi’s Fourth Judicial District, Joyce Chiles to re-open the case.
 Chiles did conduct an investigation but at the end declined to press charges against Carolyn Bryant or any of the other people who were allegedly there the night of Till’s murder.

 Despite this outcome, the Film & Media Archive continues to be a valuable resource for primary source materials on this case.
 Please contact the archive for more information on any of these resources.